 TJPA continues development of a comprehensive integrated system to provide more detailed cost reporting against the established project budget that includes a detailed quantitative monthly update with a narrative that discusses changes, impacts of current and anticipated project issues and use of cost contingency.
 Since July 2024, TJPA and the PMCM consultant have been actively setting up the cost reporting system using a PMIS specifically tailored for the Transbay DTX project.
 Working with the FTA, the PMOC will establish the cost reporting details.
-The PMOC recommends that TJPA continue to prioritize completion of the comprehensive cost reporting system.
-This will enable TJPA to provide more effective cost monitoring and forecasting as part of the overall risk management process.
+The PMOC recommends that TJPA continue to prioritize completion of the comprehensive cost reporting system and commencement of detailed cost reporting.
+All expenditures to date should be reported on and updated on a monthly basis.
+This will enable TJPA to provide more effective cost reporting, monitoring and forecasting as part of the overall risk management process.